civl-verifier/civl-verifier.github.io/doc.md

 ## Semantics

-CIVL considers two semantics for a concurrent program, the *preemptive* and the *non-preemptive* semantics.
+Civl considers two semantics for a concurrent program, the *preemptive* and the *non-preemptive* semantics.
 The preemptive semantics is the standard interleaving semantics, where context switches can happen at any time between the execution of atomic actions.
 This is the semantics that models the acutal behaviors of the concurrent program; the behaviors that we want to verify.
 By contrast, the non-preemptive semantics allows a context switch only at the entry to or exit from a procedure, and at an explicit `yield` statement.
 In particular, a context switch is not introduced just before or just after executing an atomic action.
 The non-preemptive semantics simplifies reasoning, because fewer interleavings have to be considered.
-CIVL justifies going from the preemptive to the non-preemptive semantics using [mover types](#mover-types).
+Civl justifies going from the preemptive to the non-preemptive semantics using [mover types](#mover-types).

 **Note:** `yield` statements should not be thought of modeling the desired context-switch locations in the program to verify.
-Rather, the placement of `yield` statements specifies the non-preemtive semantics, and CIVL checks that there are "sufficiently many" yields to use the non-preemtive semantics to reason about the preemptive semantics.
+Rather, the placement of `yield` statements specifies the non-preemtive semantics, and Civl checks that there are "sufficiently many" yields to use the non-preemtive semantics to reason about the preemptive semantics.

 A program location where a context switch may happen is called a *yield location*.
 Any execution path in a procedure from its entry to its exit is